polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 6.5.1 Signing keys and ID-Certs

-- Actor and client signing keys should be rotated regularly (every 20-60 days).
-This is to ensure that a compromised key can only be used for a limited amount of time.
-Server identity keys should be rotated way less often (every 1-5 years), and perhaps only when a leak is suspected.
 - When a server is asked to generate a new ID-Cert for an actor, it must make sure that the CSR is valid and, if set, has an expiry date less than or equal to the expiry date of the server's own ID-Cert.
 - Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate a large amount of